hablapps/stateless/README.md

 `Aux` pattern.
-In fact, every optic algebra hides a type constructor member `Q`, that represents the type of program that evolves the focus; optic algebras are then equipped with a natural transformation that turn these *inner* programs into programs that evolve the whole `P`, or *outer* programs.
-Since the focus of the optional field is of type `Ad`, we use `Address.P` as the type of inner programs.
-This is the essential mechanism that enables optic algebra composition.
+In fact, every optic algebra hides a type constructor member `Q`, that represents the type of program that evolves the focus; optic algebras are then equipped with a natural transformation that turns these *inner* programs into programs that evolve the whole `P`, or *outer* programs.
+Since the focus of the optional field is of type `Ad`, we use `Address.P` as the type of inner programs for the optional lens.
+This is the essential mechanism that enables optic algebra composition in stateless.

 Finally, this is how we represent departments: